stephyraju/comic-character-dashboard/README.md

 7. Scatter plot

-   * Scatterplot shows the characters year of first appearance and the number of appearance in comic books.
+   * Scatterplot shows the name of the character, year of first appearance and the number of appearance in comic books.

 8. Table

-   * The table has all the comic caharacters name,urslug and the first appearance.
+   * The table has all the comic caharacters name,url slug and the first appearance.
-   * Table has pagination and displays 100 rows in one page and has Next and Prev button which will help to go forward and backword.
+   * Table has pagination and displays 100 rows in one page and has Next and Prev button which will help to go forward and backward.

 9. Footer